cado-security/product-help/docs/cado-response/discovery-import/cado-host/google-credentials.md

 :::

-# Creating Google Cloud Credentials
+# How to create secure Google Cloud Credentials
 To create secure credentials for Google Cloud Storage, perform the following.
 You can also watch the embedded video, which walks through the process.​
 - Create a Bucket
 - Create credentials for write-only access to the bucket